 Bring On the Drama (Skulls Included)

 Black linens, moody florals, a flower-donned skull are all expert ways to add a hauntingly perfect touch of drama.
 Here, the elegant floral arrangement, featuring shades of merlot, black, and deep green, is a study in dark design that will keep your guests wrapped up in the spookiness of it all.

 Candles are always a necessary element of an elegant tablescape.
 Moody and unexpected, black taper candles are a subtle nod to a Halloween-inspired design.

 Put Pumpkins Front and Center

-There will be no mistaking your inspiration when guests arrive at their tables strewn with pumpkins and the like.
-Playoff the vibrant hue by incorporating a mix of more modern tones and touches, as shown here with the black-and-white color palette, modern chargers, and gold accents.
+There will be no mistaking your inspiration when guests arrive at their tables strewn with pumpkins.
+Play off the vibrant hue by incorporating a mix of more modern tones and touches, as shown here with the black-and-white color palette, modern chargers, and gold accents.
 The finishing touch?
-Glassware, such these amber goblets from Fancy Tables, in a warm shade that acts to tie the look together.
+Glassware.
+These amber goblets from Fancy Tables tie the look together.

 Put It in Writing